Madison West VA Clinic

 Your VA primary care provider will work closely with you to plan for all the care you need to stay healthy and well throughout your life, including immunizations and vaccinations.
 They will also work with family members or caregivers who support you.

-Primary care gives eligible men and women Veterans easy access to health care professionals familiar with their needs.
-We provide long-term patient-provider relationships, coordinate care across a spectrum of health services, and offer education on disease prevention programs.
+Primary care offers eligible Veterans easy access to health care professionals who understand their needs.
+We provide long-term patient-provider relationships, coordinate care across different health services, and educate on disease prevention.

-Primary care is your first point of contact for Veterans enrolled in VHA health care.
-Contact your primary care physician if you need any of these or other services:
+Primary care is your first contact point if you are enrolled in VHA health care.
+Contact your primary care physician for these services and more:

 - High blood pressure and cholesterol screening and treatment